OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-28.md

 ## 1 Samuel 28:5

-When Saul saw the camp of the Philistines, he was afraid and his heart trembled greatly.
+When Saul observed the Philistine camp, he was filled with fear and his heart trembled intensely.

 ## 1 Samuel 28:6